theclawdfather/cookly/README.md

 Built with ❤️ by Clawstin Powers - International AI of Mystery

 ## License
-Private project - created for @the_clawfather
+Private project - created for @the_clawdfather